-Q: I have heard that administration protects the company with a court order.
+Q: I have heard that this protects the company with a court order.

-A: The directors apply for a partial moratorium, and then the Court grants the full moratorium with the Administration Order.
+A: The directors apply for a partial moratorium, then the court grants the full moratorium with the Administration Order.

 Q: Surely the process is much better than a CVA?

-A: Administration is in fact often an unnecessarily expensive process when a CVA is achievable instead.
+A: In actual fact it is often an unnecessarily expensive process where a CVA is achievable.
 However, if the company is under extreme pressure it is a very powerful tool.
-Part of the administration procedure is to decide what to do with the company with regard to its restructuring - often a CVA is the result.
+Part of the Administration procedure is to decide what to do with the company with regard to its restructuring, often a CVA is the result.

-However, if the company is not a viable stand-alone business then this technique can be very useful to allow a trade sale of the assets of the whole company.
+But if it is not a viable stand-alone business then this technique can be very useful to allow a trade sale of the assets of the whole company.

-Q: What happens if the business cannot be sold and it is not viable for a CVA?
+Q: If the business cannot be sold and it is not viable for a CVA what happens?